 Residential rental property

-On May 3, 2021, the Denver City Council passed a new ordinance requiring a residential rental property license for any person to offer, provide, or operate a residential rental property in the City and County of Denver.
+On May 3, 2021, the Denver City Council passed a new ordinance requiring a residential rental property license.
+This is for anyone offering, providing, or operating a residential rental property in the City and County of Denver.
+A residential rental property is any building, structure, or accessory dwelling unit that is rented or offered for rent as a residence for 30 days or more at a time.
+The licensing program is part of Denver's drive to achieve minimum residential rental housing standards.